agalunstop/Errored_Repo/65nm_ngspice_scripts/README.txt

 You need to have the spice library file “CORE65GPSVT_all_vdd_gnd_WL_ad_noR.txt” one level up from your scripts folder, to generate the glitch library.

-Copy the hspice_65nm_models directory from this directory to your design directory
+Copy the hspice_65nm_models directory from this directory to your design directory Copy the ptm_model file to your design directory

 Have your design (vhd) file and test bench in a design folder